 Famous Beekeepers – Share Their Buzz…

-And, keeping bees allowed others to provide honey, beeswax and other valuable resources for their family.
+In Colonial America, beekeeping was a honorable hobby.
+And, keeping bees allowed people to provide honey, beeswax and other valuable resources for their family.

-In spite of their busy lives, they still found the time to make a connection with honey bees.
+In spite of their busy lives, these individuals still found the time to make a connection with honey bees.
 Perhaps, we should do the same.
-Bees are mysterious sometimes.

 Maria Von Trapp – Singer & Beekeeper